Center for American Progress: Allegations of antisemitic language

 CAP was criticized in 2012 by several Jewish organizations after its employees, Zaid Jilani and Ali Gharib, "publicly used language that could be construed as anti-Israel or even anti-Semitic".
 Bloggers associated with CAP published several posts using phrases such as "apartheid" and "Israel-firsters", which the American Jewish Committee described as "hateful" and called on CAP to disassociate themselves from these statements.
-The latter phrase, "Israel-firsters", which was used in reference to US supporters of Israel, was also criticized by the Anti-Defamation League and described as anti-semitic, including by Faiz Shakir, then the vice president of CAP.
-Officials at CAP said the “inappropriate” language came only in personal tweets—not on CAP's website or its ThinkProgress blog.
+The latter phrase, "Israel-firsters", which was used in reference to US supporters of Israel, was also criticized by the Anti-Defamation League and described as antisemitic, including by Faiz Shakir, then the vice president of CAP.
+Officials at CAP said the "inappropriate" language came only in personal tweets—not on CAP's website or its ThinkProgress blog.
 The Tweets were deleted, and the authors apologized.

 Allegations of suppression of criticism of Israel

 In 2015, however, other writers criticized CAP for what they saw as censorship of reasonable comments critical of Israeli settlements in the occupied West Bank and other policies.
 Based on leaked emails, columnist Glenn Greenwald, for example, wrote that CAP had deleted references to Israeli settlement policies in reports by their staffers.

-Greenwald and others also criticized CAP for hosting a meeting with Israeli Prime Minister Benjamin Netanyahu, while Netanyahu was hostile to the Obama Administration.
+Greenwald and others also criticized CAP for hosting a meeting with Israeli prime minister Benjamin Netanyahu.
+At the same time, Netanyahu was hostile to the Obama Administration.
 Greenwald described CAP's positions as "servitude to AIPAC and pandering to Netanyahu."
 Eighteen organizations and over one hundred academics signed an open letter, circulated by Jewish Voice for Peace and the Arab American Institute, against the meeting.
 26,300 people signed a petition opposing the meeting.

 WikiLeaks 2016 Hillary Clinton campaign controversy

-After the release by WikiLeaks of hacked Podesta emails, the Center for American Progress was criticized for emails sent between John Halpin, a Senior Fellow at the Center for American Progress, and Jennifer Palmieri, a Hillary Clinton campaign team member.
+After the release of the Podesta emails, the Center for American Progress was criticized for emails sent between John Halpin, a senior fellow at the Center for American Progress, and Jennifer Palmieri, a Hillary Clinton campaign team member.
 The Washington Post characterized the comments as "joking"; Kellyanne Conway and others called them anti-Catholic attacks.

 Handling of sexual harassment accusations

 In April 2018, BuzzFeed News reported that female employees of CAP had complained of sexual harassment by CAP employee Benton Strong to human resources and management.
 Two anonymous employees alleged retaliation for reporting Strong's behavior, one of them including her allegations in an exit memo when leaving CAP.
-However, CAP maintains that no retaliation took place and an internal investigation concluded the same.
+However, CAP maintains that no retaliation occurred, and an internal investigation concluded the same.
 In response to the first complaint, Strong received a warning from CAP management.
 After the second complaint, he was suspended for three days without pay.
 He was already resigning to take up a position elsewhere, and these three days coincided with the final three days of his employment with CAP.

 After the publication of the BuzzFeed story, CAP president Neera Tanden unintentionally used the first name of one of the anonymous women during an all-staff meeting to address their handling of the sexual harassment allegations.